Transfer Student Resources

 The criteria of what transfer credits can be accepted as equivalent to the WOU General Education program requirements.

-The Transfer Articulation Tool enables you to search for equivalent courses between WOU and other institutions.
+The TES CollegeSource enables you to search for equivalent courses between WOU and other institutions.
 This tool can help you determine which courses you will be transferring to WOU have equivalents that may fulfill General Education requirements.
+For information on how to use this resource, please view the TES Public View Basics.

 A number of Associate’s Degrees are recognized as equivalent to WOU’s General Education requirements.